Abranidrees/Land-Cover-Classification-from-VHRSI-using-DL/README.md

 ## Objectives
 There are two major objectives of this project:
 1. To identify Land Cover using the U-Net architecture​ of CNN.
-2. To assess the performance of U-Net model with and without data augmentation.
+2. To assess the performance of the U-Net model with and without data augmentation.

+## Data and Pre-processing
+Pleiades Imagery (0.5 m) of Hinton Canada is used for this DL project which is then subset to five patches.
+Four pixel-sized subset picture patches (605 x 605) are used for training, whereas one patch of the same size is utilized for testing.
+To train the model, LC classes are manually digitized in the ArcMap environment, which serves as a mask layer, and converted to a raster format.
+After producing the mask layers for these five subset images, the masks and images have been further divided into small patches of pixel size (256 × 256).